Frequently Asked Questions

 We want to hear from all age groups.
-Our mass survey was completed by residents over the age of 16.
+Our mass survey in spring 2018 was completed by residents over the age of 16.

 Where can I read the results of the survey?

 The results of the mass survey can be read here.
 It’s a PDF document so may take a few moments to open, but you can print it out or read it on screen, as you wish.
 817 people responded to the survey, giving us a high return of around 42%-45%.
-We hope to hold a public Question Time session about the survey in Flushing at the end of May and we will announce the date and venue soon.
+Since then we have run a further survey on local housing needs, which showed that 73% think there should be more affordable housing for local people.

-If you are one of the people who completed the survey, thank you!
+If you are one of the people who has completed our various surveys, thank you!